mdsenthavisouk/mdsenthavisouk-Michael_Senthavisouk_Deep_Learning/README.md

 ### Assignments

-* [A04 Analyzing Arrival Through the Lens of NLP](./DeepLearning-ITAI2376/Assignments/A04 Analyzing Arrival Through the Lens of NLP/) - Produced a written NLP-focused analysis connecting language theory to model limitations.
+* [A04 Analyzing "Arrival" Through the Lens of NLP](./DeepLearning-ITAI2376/Assignments/A04%20Analyzing%20Arrival%20Through%20the%20Lens%20of%20NLP/) - Produced a written NLP-focused analysis connecting language theory to model limitations.

 ## Contact